SarahRoseLives/PyOpenTTDDiscord/readme.md

 chat cog = binds chat in both directions

 rcon cog = allows arbitrary rcon commands to be entered, locked down by discord role

+# Setup

+Run main.py at least once, this will generate an empty config file.

+Update the config.ini file with your discord details, channels, etc